hwakimoto/lemmet/README.md

 # What is?

-Lemmet is a "Indent capable" Emmet notations.
+Lemmet is a "Indent capable" Emmet like notations.

 # Sample